designerkamal/obopay.github.io/obopay-payment-sdk-web.md

 ## Callback to kycStatusUpdateUrl

 Obopay manually verifies these documents as part of user administration.
 Business exposes a callback url kycStatusUpdateUrl for KYC status intimation by Obopay.
-KYC Status can be one of these - `APPROVED`, `SUSPENDED`.
+KYC Status can be one of these - `APPROVED`, `SUSPENDED`

 The kycStatusUpdateUrl url must be a https url.
 Obopay posts KYC status response at this url.
 Url is called with following http headers: